-Research activities can be conducted with supervisor approval.
-All measures to prevent infection must be strictly followed.
+- Research activities can be carried out normally under each department's supervision.
+Safety measures must be strictly followed.

 For faculty and staff:

-(3) You will be directed to an appropriate clinic or hospital.
-Bring the check-list with you.
+(2) If the Call Center suspects that you have been infected, you will be examined by an appropriate clinic or hospital.
+Bring the checklist with you.

-If you have been in close contact with an infected person
+If you suspect you have been in close contact with an infected person

-- Stay home (isolate if possible) and monitor your condition for at least 14 days.
+Stay home (isolate if possible) and monitor your condition for 14 days.

-- If you develop symptoms, please follow the procedure above and contact the call center.
+If you develop symptoms, please follow the procedure above and contact the Miyagi / Sendai Call Center.

 ・How to apply for the 100,000 yen one-off relief payment (Deadline: August 26, 2020)